The

 – 6.30

-pm; October: 8.15am - 5.30pm: closing time one hour earlier at the
+pm; October: 8.15am - 5.30pm: closing time one

 end of E.U. summer time; June